FlipsideCrypto/solana-models/models/descriptions/block_timestamp.md

 {% docs block_timestamp %}
-The UTC timestamp when the block containing this transaction was confirmed on the Solana blockchain.
-Used to order transactions chronologically and analyze activity over time.
-Format: YYYY-MM-DD HH:MI:SS.
-This value is derived from the block metadata and is critical for time-based analytics, such as transaction volume by hour or day.

-**Example:**
-- "2024-05-01 12:34:56"

-**Business Context:**
-- Enables time-series analysis, latency measurement, and event correlation.
-- Used for compliance, reporting, and monitoring network activity.

-**Relationships:**
-- Shared across all transactions in the same block (see 'block_id').
+The timestamp (UTC) at which the block was produced on the Solana blockchain.
+This field is recorded as a TIMESTAMP data type and represents the precise moment the block was finalized and added to the chain.
+It is essential for time-series analysis, block production monitoring, and aligning transaction and event data to specific points in time.
+Used extensively for analytics involving block intervals, network activity trends, and historical lookups.
+Format: `YYYY-MM-DD HH:MI:SS` (UTC).

 {% enddocs %}